Here are a few books from my collection....

 Melinex is a close cousin of "Mylar" (another trademark), which some readers may be familiar with.

 One UK supplier... certainly there are many- but can all be relied upon not to substitute something inferior?... is ...PEL, website: www.preservationequipment.com.
-(Search their site for "polyester" for a oh no!
-I m range of products.)
+(Search their site for "polyester" to see the range of the products they offer.)

 - - - - - - - - - - - - -

-Notice, below, how the tape has done damage on the left, not just to that to which it was attached.
+Notice, below, how not only has the tape has done the obvious damage, but also damage on the left.

 (My thanks to Mark James at booksellers Type and Forme for these photos showing why we don't let even the "non-sticky" side of tape touch our books.)